craftercms/docs/source/developers/projects/craftercms/index.rst

     * ``develop``: this is where development activities happen, and this branch is not meant to be stable
     * ``master``: this is stable and deployable

-If you're building a deployable Crafter CMS archive, you'll need to clone the master branch:
+If you're building a deployable Crafter CMS binary, you'll need to clone the master branch:

     .. code-block:: bash